Kyle7286/responsive-portfolio/README.md

 * Learned that it would be better to create all global content on a single page first before proceeding with creating the same content on another page to prevent retrofitting your fixes/changes you discover as time goes on.
     * Essentially, focus on 1 page at a time and get it as perfect as you can, then copy it to your other pages

+* Learned how to not relay on media queries while leveraging bootstrap
+    * Also learned how to use media queries for some situations

 ## Screenshots 📊
 ---
 ![Screenshot](./assets/images/screenshot_about.png)